amas0/cmdstanpy/docsrc/installation.rst

 Installation
 ============

-CmdStanPy is a pure-Python3 package which wraps CmdStan, the command-line interface to Stan which is written in C++.
+CmdStanPy is a pure-Python package which wraps CmdStan, the command-line interface to Stan which is written in C++.

-Therefore, in addition to Python3,
-CmdStanPy requires a modern C++ toolchain in order to build and run Stan models.
+Therefore, CmdStanPy requires a modern C++ toolchain in order to build and run Stan models, as well as a recent version of CmdStan (released within the year prior to the release of the CmdStanPy version being used).
 There are several ways to install CmdStanPy and the underlying CmdStan components.

 * You can download CmdStanPy, CmdStan, and the C++ toolchain from conda-forge.